 NHPS will be launched across all States/UTs and in all districts with an aim to cover all the targeted beneficiaries.

 - NHPS will have a defined benefit cover of Rs.
 5 lakh per family per year.

 - Beneficiaries are entitled to cashless benefits from any public/private hospitals throughout the country.

 - Cashless benefits include all investigations, medicine, pre-hospitalization expenses, etc. It would also cover pre-existing illnesses.*

 Who are the targeted beneficiaries and how will they be identified?

-- NHPS will target about 10 crores poor, deprived rural families and urban workers’ families under the occupational category.
+- NHPS will target about 10 crores poor, deprived rural families and identified occupational categories of urban workers’ families.

 - The identification will be based on the latest Socio-Economic Caste Census (SECC) data covering both rural and urban areas.

 - The scheme is dynamic in identification by taking into consideration any changes in the future SECC data such as inclusions, exclusions, deprivations, and occupational criteria.

 - No cap on the family size and age.*

 How will it be implemented?